 Before you create the feed, make sure to check the comprehensive list of required and optional fields.
 It’s the safest way to make sure the feed is in line with all of Google’s requirements.

 How often should you send feed updates to Google Merchant Center?
 The requirement is at least once a month, but we advise to have at least a daily update.
-If your feed changes often then you can consider uploading it up to 4 times a day.
+This goes for most of the other feed types as well.
+If your feed changes a lot throughout any given day, then you should consider more frequent updates.

 Google Promotions Feed

-Scope: Add promotional text to the product listing ads in Google Shopping
+Purpose: Adding promotional text to product listing ads in Google Shopping.

 In order to use Promotions feed, merchants have to submit a Merchant Promotions Interest Form.
-Once your Google promotions application is approved, there will be an extra feed type to choose in the GMC.
+Once your Google promotions application is approved, there will be an extra feed type to choose in Google Merchant Center.